 How to clean toaster oven heating elements

 Use a clean sponge or cloth, dipped in warm water without any cleaning solution.
-Squeeze excess water out of the sponge and use the damp sponge to lightly wipe the heating elements.
-Do not push hard against the heating elements when wiping them.
+Squeeze excess water out of the sponge and use the damp sponge to wipe the heating elements lightly.
+Do not push hard against the heating elements when cleaning them.

 How to clean a toaster oven outside

 You’re almost done!
-You’ve cleaned all the removable parts—or have them soaking; see the subsection on how to clean a toaster oven tray—and carefully cleaned the inside.
-All that is left is the outside.
-While you don’t have to be as gentle with the outside of your toaster oven, why “rough up” the outside after taking so much care with the rest of your toaster oven?
+You’ve cleaned all removable parts—or have them soaking; see the subsection on how to clean a toaster oven tray—and carefully cleaned the inside.
+All you have to do now is clean the outside.
+While you don’t have to be as gentle with the outside of your toaster oven, why “rough up” the outside after taking such care with the rest of your toaster oven?